-Figures 2.5 and 2.6 illustrate the calibration results for the flood-event in February 1998.
-Figures 2.7 and 2.8 illustrate the stage and flow comparison for the flood-event in January 1997.
+Figures 2.5 and 2.6 illustrate the calibration of the model to observed values during the floodevent in February 1998.
+Figures 2.7 and 2.8 illustrate the stage and flow calibration for the flood-event in January 1997.
 The comparison of these two periods showed a good match with the DSM-2 data; the USGS gage data is also included on the calibration graphs for reference.

-2.5 MIKE-21 MODEL SETUP
+2.6 MIKE-21 MODEL SETUP

-To obtain velocities through the gate barriers in the gates fully open conditions, the model covered a limited area upstream and downstream of the gates.
+To evaluate the anticipated peak water velocity through the Project facilities with the gates in the open condition, the model covered a limited area upstream and downstream of the gates.
 The gates and barrier were included as part of the model bathymetry.
 Stage and flux boundary conditions were obtained from the MIKE-11 model results.
+A fine-scale MIKE-21 model, with a 0.5-meter grid spacing, was used to investigate the detailed flow patterns through the open gates.